pinak95/pinak95/README.md

 - :technologist: I love `Developing` Software as a solution for every `Problem`

-- :student: I’m currently learning: `Web Development` and `App Development`.
+- :student: I’m currently learning: `Web Development` and `Machine Learning`.

-- :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME](https://pinakthakar.netlify.app/).
+- :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, here is [MY PORTFOLIO](https://pinakthakar.netlify.app/).

 - :nerd_face: Always `learning new things`